ST-TOMAS-Workshop/stm32u5_workshop/lpmodes/lpmodes_workflow.md

 - Keep STM32U5 in ULP mode without any activity is not efficient

 <awarning>
-Device selection must follow **Application demand** and NOT DataSheet comparison.
+Device selection must follow **Application demand** and NOT DataSheet comparison
 </awarning>
 <p> </p>